kjkoster/stability-preserving-pid-autotuner/readme.md

 This is a bit confusing for three reasons: first, the _name_ suggests $RR(t)$ is the running reward, but the actual use is that of running error.
 Second, we compare a _running_ total against a _static_ benchmark.
 Third, in reinforcement learning, using a reward is more common than using loss.
-In the implementation we chose to use the same variable names, in spite of them being a little confusing.
+Here we call it a reward, but it is really just the inverse of the squared error, i.e. the inverse of the loss.
+In our implementation we chose to use the same naming as in the paper, in spite of them being a little confusing.
 Apologies if that is confusing.

 ### Running Supervised Plant Control
 Here is how to run the supervised plant control, with the set-point of